PHANTOM9009/GREED/setup.md

-# Steps to setup GREED in your computer:
+# Steps to setup GREED on your computer:
 # Download the pre-compiled binaries from the website.

 You can download the game from [AI_PLAYGROUNDS](https://aiplaygrounds.in)